Best Light Roast Coffee Beans in 2023

-The caffeine content difference is nearly negligible — let’s remember the flavor boost here.
-Light roasts really highlight a bean’s origins, whereas, on the other end of the spectrum, dark roasts frame the roaster’s specialties.
+The caffeine content difference is quite negligible — let’s remember the flavor boost here.
+Light roast coffee really highlights a bean’s origins, whereas, on the other end of the spectrum, dark roasts frame the roaster’s specialties.

 So let’s take a look at the best light roast coffee beans, with some serious emphasis on the cupping notes.

 There’s something to be said for aptly-named coffees that don’t state the obvious and Kicking Horse Coffee crushed it when naming their Light Roast.
 They went simple when naming this bag, and Hola just fits.
 It’s bright, it evokes something Hawaiian and sunny, and it’s just definitely a light roast, right?

 Couldn’t ask for more, could ya?
 Eh?